bchareyre/yade-mpi/doc/sphinx/user.rst

 Separating output files from jobs
 ----------------------------------
 As one might output data to external files during simulation (using classes such as :yref:`VTKRecorder`, it is important to name files in such way that they are not overwritten by next (or concurrent) job in the same batch.
 A special tag ``O.tags['id']`` is provided for such purposes: it is comprised of date, time and PID, which makes it always unique (e.g. ``20100413T144723p7625``); additional advantage is that alphabetical order of the ``id`` tag is also chronological.
+To add the used parameterset or if set the description of the job you could add O.tags['params'] to the filename.

 For smaller simulations, prepending all output file names with ``O.tags['id']`` can be sufficient: